Get access to everything we publish when you sign up for Outside+.

 Research suggests that low levels of the mineral magnesium may play a role in migraines – an interesting fact considering that magnesium deficiency is widespread with almost two-thirds of the Western population not getting enough.
 Magnesium oxide is used for migraine prevention, at a dose of 400 to 500 milligrams, according to the American Migraine Foundation, and it’s mostly effective in those whose migraines are accompanied by aura.
 However, there are other forms of magnesium that are better tolerated or absorbed by the body, such as magnesium citrate, malate or aspartate.
 Check with your health-care professional about dosages for migraine prevention before taking as they can vary depending on the form.

 While fighting pain is likely the most immediate problem, the key to avoiding painkillers in the long run is to get to the source of the problem – particularly for chronic pain sufferers.
-If you’re struggling with a painful inflammatory condition, such as rheumatoid arthritis, remember that diet and lifestyle factors play an important role.
+If you’re struggling with a painful inflammatory condition, such as rheumatoid arthritis, and looking for a supplemental painkiller, opt for more natural herbs like kratom instead of reaching for traditional pain pills.
 Following an anti-inflammatory diet, such as the Mediterranean diet, and including lifestyle practices such as exercising, meditating and getting quality sleep give your body the tools it needs to tackle inflammation.
 We suggest working with both your doctor and natural health practitioner together to develop a tailored supplement plan that’s right for you.